ProfessorKazarinoff/stream-2020/S01-E02/contents.md

 ## Talk SSH keys and use PuTTY Gen to create an SSH key

-## Talk VPS, log into Linode and create a server
+## Talk Virtual Private Servers, log into Linode and create a new server

 ## Talk SSH and log into the server over SSH